TRRXITTE/traaittcash-rpc-js/README.md

   ssl: false, // whether or not to connect through SSL
   password: 'password', // your rpc password
   defaultMixin: 3, // should be configured to the default mixin, or false if no default mixin is set
-  defaultFee: 0.1, // the default fee of your network, in decimal not atomic units
+  defaultFee: 0.0000001, // the default fee of your network, in decimal not atomic units
-  decimalDivisor: 100, // how many decimals will be used
+  decimalDivisor: 100000000, // how many decimals will be used
   defaultUnlockTime: 0, // default unlock time
-  userAgent: 'turtlecoin-rpc/2.0.0' // specify a customer user-agent or use the default })
+  userAgent: 'traaittcash-rpc/2.0.0' // specify a customer user-agent or use the default })
 ```

 ### Documentation

-You can find the full documentation for this library [here](https://js-rpc.turtlecoin.dev)
+You can find the full documentation for this library [here](https://documentation.trrxitte.com/developer/api/Daemon-JSON-RPC-API)

 ## License

 ```
-Copyright (C) 2018-2019 Brandon Lehmann, The TurtleCoin Developers
+Copyright (C) 2022 - TODAY, TRRXITTE Int., incorporate Copyright (C) 2018-2019 Brandon Lehmann, The TurtleCoin Developers

 Please see the included LICENSE file for more information.